 The IRS issues most tax refunds within 21 days after you file, particularly if you have filed your return electronically.
 But if you mailed your tax return, it could take up to six weeks to receive your refund.
-If it’s already been more than 21 days after you filed electronically, more than six weeks after you mailed your return, or if your online tracking efforts result in receiving a message to contact the IRS, call the IRS at 800-829-1040.
+If it’s already been more than 21 days after you filed electronically, more than six weeks after you mailed your tax return, or if your online tracking efforts result in receiving a message to contact the IRS, call the IRS at 800-829-1040.

 EITC/ACTC Credits May Delay Your Refund

-What may delay your refund, regardless of which method you used to file, is whether you claim the Earned Income Tax Credit (EITC) or the Additional Child Care Tax Credit (ACTC).
-Legislation prevents the IRS from issuing EITC/ACTC-related refunds before mid-February.
-In 2018, this means the funds will not hit your account until February 27, if you’ve chosen direct deposit as your method of payment.
+What may delay your refund, regardless of which method you used to file, is whether you claim the Earned Income Tax Credit (EITC) or the Additional Child Tax Credit (ACTC).
+Legislation was enacted in 2017 that prevents the IRS from issuing EITC/ACTC-related refunds before mid-February.
+This law was created to prevent tax fraud.

-What is the Fastest Way to Get Your Refund?
+Fastest Way to Get Refunded

-Eight out of 10 taxpayers have learned one secret to quicker refunds: direct deposit.
+According to the IRS, eight out of 10 taxpayers have learned one secret to quicker refunds: direct deposit.
 By using this electronic option, which deposits your refund directly into your bank account, you’ll receive your funds more quickly than waiting for a check in the mail.
 And you'll receive your refund even faster by choosing to file your return electronically in addition to choosing direct deposit.

 The IRS issues refunds in less than 21 days to more than nine out of 10 taxpayers who choose these two filing options.
 You do not have to pay a fee to receive your refund by direct deposit.